 On October 15, 2013, we entered into a definitive purchase and sale agreement with Moonee Ponds Pty Ltd, an affiliate of Leighton Properties Pty Ltd, for the sale of our properties located in Moonee Ponds, Victoria, Australia.
 The agreement calls for a sale price of AUS\$23.0 million payable in full on April 16, 2015.
 Leighton Properties Pty Ltd. has guaranteed the purchaser's performance.
 Our attorney has received from the purchaser bank guaranties and checks to the value of AUS\$2.3 million representing the agreed upon 10% deposit.
 These amounts will be held by our attorney and released to us upon settlement on April 16, 2015.
 Prior to settlement, Reading retains title to the properties, is responsible for their costs (including taxes and utilities), and is entitled to receive all of their revenues (the properties are currently used as a parking lot).
-The properties comprise approximately 3.3 acres and are carried on our books at \$11.6 million (AUS\$12.4 million) at December 31, 2013 which is classified as land held for sale on our December 31, 2013 consolidated balance sheet.
-The historical operations of this property were as an non-attendant parking lot which are not material and thus not separately presented as discontinued operations.
-2012 Transactions
+The properties comprise approximately 3.3 acres and are carried on our books at \$11.6 million

+(AUS\$12.4 million) at December 31, 2013 which is classified as land held for sale on our December 31, 2013 consolidated balance sheet.
+The historical operations of this property material and thus not separately presented as discontinued operations.
+1 0 2012 Transactions Indooroopilly - Sale